zacwasnothere/LShortcuts/README.md

 #### 🛠️ Troubleshooting
 A: Nothing happens when I run it?
-→ Try launching from the python terminal to see errors:
+→ Try launching from the python terminal to see errors, it may also launch this way:
 - `python3 LShortcuts`

 B: My shortcut doesn’t appear in the apps menu?